K-PaaS/application-platform-guide-eng/user_guide/application_platform/cf_cli.md

   ```
-  Inquires user list information assigned to an organization's space.
+  Retrieve user list information assigned to an organization's space.
   ```